Published By Janet Gershen-Siegel at July 14th, 2018

 Normally the converse is also true – if your private credit history is poor, then it will affect your business credit scores until business and consumer credit can be split.

 Late repayments will impact your business credit score for a good seven years.
 If you pay your small business (and personal) debts off, as fast and fully as possible, then you can make a very real difference when it involves your credit scores.
 Be sure to pay promptly and you will reap the rewards of punctuality.
+Payment history matters more than anything else.

 A bad business year could end up on your individual credit score.
 And just in case your small business has not been around for too long, it will directly impact your corporate credit.